-I wish I could say that my epiphany transformed me overnight.
-That by the following morning when I rubbed my eyes in front of the mirror, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, now wielding titanium-plated bracelets and updated Microsoft Office skills.
-But it would be several years before I could do what was needed; several years and hundreds of baby steps and missteps and discarded exit plans before I finally sourced the guts to do it.
-To secure my independence, it required an education and support -- the very process of which made me bolder and less ashamed.
+I wish I could say my epiphany transformed me overnight.
+That the following morning when I rubbed my eyes in front of the mirror, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, now wielding titanium-plated bracelets and updated Microsoft Office skills.
+But it would be years before I could do it; years, and hundreds of baby steps and missteps and discarded exit plans before I finally sourced the guts.
+To even think about being alone required an education and support -- the very process of which made me bolder and less ashamed.
 The previous step gave me courage.

 Ultimately I learned that if I wanted something more than a flat, empty life, it was up to me.